phdonner/phdonner/README.md

 Right now we have been working in two directions:

-* An [introduction to Markdown](https://github.com/phdonner/Markdown/), which offers a quick gateway to the World Wide Web editing for rural web publishers
+* An [introduction to Markdown](https://github.com/phdonner/Markdown/) offers a quick gateway to the World Wide Web editing for rural web publishers
+* The outline [MarkdownProduction](https://github.com/phdonner/MarkdownProduction/) presents tasks involved in designing a low-cost editing, rendering and publishing system.

 ---